 As a rule of thumb, a higher helix offers a better surface finish but produces more heat.
 Considering that aluminum is a metal with a low melting point, choosing an appropriate helix angle is crucial.

-Typically, we recommend 35-degree helix angle for roughing.
-45-degree helix angle for finishing.
-40-degree helix angle for any other purposes, or as a viable replacement of alternative helix angle options.
+Typically, we recommend a 35-degree helix angle for roughing45-degree helix angle for finishing40-degree helix angle for other purposes, or as a viable replacement of alternative helix angle options.

 Do not use uncoated tooling.
-Yes, they are more affordable and still great.
-You may consider uncoated tooling when you are unsure about what coating would suit your purposes and your tools better.
+Yes, they are more affordable and still fantastic.
+You may consider uncoated tooling when unsure what coating suits your purposes and tools better.

 Still, it is recommended that you use tooling with ZrN or TiB2 coating (explained further in the text).